Learning $k$-Modal Distributions via Testing: Introduction

 There is a rich body of work in the statistics and probability literatures on estimating distributions under various kinds of ``shape'' or ``order'' restrictions.
-In particular, many researchers have studied the risk of different estimators for monotone and unimodal distributions; see for example the works of \cite{PrakasaRao:69,Wegman:70,Groeneboom:85,Birge:87, Birge:87b, Birge:97}, among many others.
-In the language of computational learning theory, these and related papers from the probability/statistics literature mostly deal with information-theoretic upper and lower bounds on the sample complexity of learning monotone and unimodal distributions.
-It should be noted that some of these works do give computationally efficient algorithms for the cases $k=0$ and $k=1$; in particular we mention the result of Birg\'{e} \cite{Birge:87b}, which gives a computationally efficient $O(\log(n)/\eps^3)$-sample algorithm for learning any unknown \emph{monotone} distribution over $[n].$ (Birg\'{e}~\cite{Birge:87} also showed that this sample complexity is asymptotically optimal, as we discuss below; we describe Birg\'{e}'s algorithm in more detail in Section~\ref{ssec:tools}, and indeed use it as an ingredient of our approach throughout this paper.)
+In particular, many researchers have studied the risk of different estimators for monotone ($k=0$) and unimodal ($k=1$) distributions; see for example the works of \cite{PrakasaRao:69,Wegman:70,Groeneboom:85,Birge:87, Birge:87b, Birge:97}, among many others.
+These and related papers from the probability/statistics literature mostly deal with information-theoretic upper and lower bounds on the sample complexity of learning monotone and unimodal distributions.
+In contrast, a central goal of the current work is to obtain \emph{computationally efficient} learning algorithms for larger values of $k$.

+It should be noted that some of the works cited above do give efficient algorithms for the cases $k=0$ and $k=1$; in particular we mention the results of Birg\'{e} \cite{Birge:87b,Birge:97}, which give computationally efficient $O(\log(n)/\eps^3)$-sample algorithms for learning unknown monotone or unimodal distributions over $[n]$ respectively.
+(Birg\'{e}~\cite{Birge:87} also showed that this sample complexity is asymptotically optimal, as we discuss below; we describe the algorithm of \cite{Birge:87b} in more detail in Section~\ref{ssec:tools}, and indeed use it as an ingredient of our approach throughout this paper.)
 However, for these relatively simple $k=0,1$ classes of distributions the main challenge is in developing sample-efficient estimators, and the algorithmic aspects are typically rather straightforward (as is the case in \cite{Birge:87b}).
-In contrast, much more challenging and interesting algorithmic issues arise for the general values of $k$ which we consider in this paper.
+In contrast, much more challenging and interesting algorithmic issues arise for the general values of $k$ which we consider here.

-\ignore{ We note \cite{BDRK:02,BKR:04} on property testing Turning from learning to property testing, over the past decade several papers in theoretical computer science \cite{BDKR:02,BKR:04} have studied probability distribution testing problems that are closely related to the $k=0$ and $k=1$ cases of the $k$-modal testing problems that we consider.
-In particular, \cite{BKR:04} gives an $O(\log^3(n)/\eps^3)$-sample algorithm for testing whether two unknown monotone or unimodal distributions are identical versus $\eps$-far.
-(As described below we give an improved algorithm for this special case as well as an algorithm for general $k$.)
-We note that the recent works of P. Valiant \cite{PValiant:08} and of Valiant and Valiant \cite{??} give very strong results on various probability distribution testing problems, but since these results deal with symmetric properties and the properties we consider are not symmetric, those strong results do not apply to our problem. }